AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 ### Manual

-##### Connecting Four Turbidimeters to ProCo
+##### Connecting Four Turbidimeters to ProCoDa

 To account for the 3 StaRS Filter, The Spring 2019 team requires 4 Turbidimeters in the experimental apparatus.
 The ProCoDa control box has limited inputs and outputs.
-Therefore, the team utilised a feature of the MicroTOL 4 Turbidimeter.
+Therefore, the team utilized a feature of the MicroTOL 4 Turbidimeter.
 The team was able to connect all the four turbidimeters so they all can be measured from one input.

 The steps to achieve this are the following: